sharedstreets/curb-map/README.md

 SharedStreets CurbLR Viewer is an interactive web map that displays curb regulations and key stats for a specified weekday and hour.
 Input data must be provided in the [CurbLR](https://www.github.com/sharedstreets/curblr) specification.
 This map can ingest data created in CurbLR version 1.1.0 (released in Sept 2020).
 For data feeds using older versions of CurbLR, see other branches.

+Note: This map was bolted together pretty quickly for a demo project, and wasn't really intended to stick around as a tool.
+It's quirky, but it gets the job done.

 ![image](https://user-images.githubusercontent.com/9657971/94090506-c30c7b00-fde3-11ea-89b9-81032ad08ad7.png)

 ## Install